Report: Trump asked Comey to shut down Flynn investigation

-WASHINGTON (AP) - The White House disputed a report Monday that President Donald Trump asked former FBI Director James Comey to shut down an investigation into ousted national security adviser Michael Flynn.
+WASHINGTON (AP) - The White House is disputing a report that President Donald Trump asked former FBI Director James Comey to shut down an investigation into ousted national security adviser Michael Flynn.

-The New York Times reported that Trump made the request during a February Oval Office meeting.
-The newspaper cited a memo Comey wrote shortly after the conversation.
+The New York Times says Trump made the request to Comey during a February meeting.
+The newspaper cites a memo Comey wrote following the meeting.

-Flynn resigned the day before the Feb.
-14 meeting, after it was revealed he apparently had lied to his about the nature of his contacts with Russia's ambassador.

-The Times said Trump told Comey, "I hope you can let this go."

-"While the President has repeatedly expressed his view that General Flynn is a decent man who served and protected our country, the President has never asked Mr. Comey or anyone else to end any investigation, including any investigation involving General Flynn," the White House said in a statement.
+The White House says the report is "not a truthful or accurate portrayal of the conversation between the president and Mr. Comey."
+The White House says that while the president has repeatedly expressed his view that Flynn is a "decent man," he has never asked Comey or anyone else to end any investigations involving him.

-Trump abruptly fired Comey last week, saying he did so based on his very public handling of the Hillary Clinton email probe.
+Flynn was fired after misleading top White House officials about his contacts with Russia.

 © 2017 Associated Press